crspiccin/llm-sandbox/README.md

 # llm-sandbox

-This is a repo for my studies on large language models.
-On */py* folder, it has jupyter notebook for prototyping.
-The notebook */py/llm.ipynb* has a study based on a pdf article, it shows how we can use private data with large language models.
-It's like a conversation with the document.
+This is a repo for my studies on large language models using [langchain](https://python.langchain.com/en/latest/index.html#).
+There are use-case examples like using embeddings to turn private documents into a chat conversation and a script to code scaffolding for a microservice.

 In order to run python scripts: